Yevhen Shcherban: Shcherban Affair

 Former Ukrainian Prime Minister Pavlo Lazarenko was implicated in Shcherban's murder by the Prosecutor General of Ukraine Svyatoslav Piskun in January 2003.
 Piskun was fired from the office of Prosecutor General by two presidents of Ukraine, Leonid Kuchma and Viktor Yushchenko, but both dismissals were voided by the courts.
 Since late October 2011 former Prime Minister Yulia Tymoshenko has also been implicated, particularly by the First Deputy Prosecutor General of Ukraine Renat Kuzmin.
 In late October 2011 Ukrainian prosecutors began investigating whether Tymoshenko and Lazarenko were involved in Shcherban's murder.
-On 4 April 2012 Shcherban’s son, Ruslan, gave a press conference in Kiev in which he implied he had new evidence in the case.
+On 4 April 2012 Shcherban’s son, Ruslan, gave a press conference in Kyiv in which he implied he had new evidence in the case.
 The wife of a key witness in the case, Izabella Kyrychenko who is a citizen of the United States, had complained that she was imprisoned to force a statement from her husband.
 Arrested in late 2011, she was released after three months from detention in the Lukyanivska Prison on health grounds.
 Coincidentally, her husband, Petro Kyrychenko was at the time giving testimony in connection with the Shcherban murder.
 In 2012, the Pechersk District Court closed the case against Kyrychenko.

 On 18 January 2013, Tymoshenko was notified that she was a suspect for the murders of Shcherban, his wife and two other people in 1996.

 In 2020, Ruslan Shcherban took back the accusations he had made against Tymoshenko: “As an affected party I had the right to suspect anyone.
 I had to check it.
 I know today that Pavlo Lazarenko was the actual assassin's paymaster, and Yulia Tymoshenko had nothing to do with it.”